Speakers

 Roger King

 Roger King is a highly regarded labor relations attorney, whose career spans more than 40 years, including serving as a partner with the Jones Day law firm.
-He now serves as Senior Labor and Employment counsel for HR Policy Association.
+He now serves as Senior Labor and Employment counsel for CHRO Association.

 After graduating from Cornell University Law School, he was a Captain and Legal Services Officer in the United States Air Force, on the Staff of United States Senator Robert Taft, Jr. and, subsequently, was appointed as Professional Staff Counsel to the United States Senate Labor Committee.